Dot Cycle and Motor Manufacturing Company: Aftermath

 The Dot factory still exists at Ellesmere Street, opposite St. George's Church in Hulme, Manchester, and the company produces and sells a range of spares for postwar machines.
 The Dot Motorcycle Club actively caters for owners and enthusiasts, publishes a magazine, and attends most major classic motorcycle events.
 Much of the material for this article comes from Devoid of Trouble, the history of Dot Motorcycles written by the Official Dot historian, Ted Hardy.

 Michael Scott Wade died on 14 September 2010, and thus ended the Scott Wade era for Dot Motorcycles started in 1932 with Burnard Scott Wade.

 Present and future

 A 2017 planning application for residential redevelopment of the site to include a tower block was refused in 2018.
 An amended application was submitted in 2019.
 The planning committee was "minded to approve", subject to certain conditions.

-07/12/2021 DOT Motorcycles relaunched with Guy Martins help, still based in Greater Manchester, but now in Bolton.
+In 2021, Dot Motorcycles was relaunched with Guy Martin's help, still based in Greater Manchester, but now in Bolton.